ultranet1/Diagnosis-of-Breast-Cancer-with-Machine-Learning-models/README.md

 For the EDA part, I used pandas,which shows 50-60% of diagnosis is benign.
 Also the diagnosis have strong correlation with radius,area, perimeter, concavity and concave point.

 The most accurate model is Random forest with accuracy of 96%>

+What's the application?
+I think this Model can be used in computer vision to diagnose breast cancer in women.
+Thank you